 Galleria Doria Pamphilj (Doria Pamphilj Gallery), Rome (must see)

-While the Vatican Museums hold global fame and are highly popular, this impressive palace offers one of the most captivating and rewarding experiences in the city.
+The Doria Pamphilj Gallery is a prestigious private art collection housed in the historic Doria Pamphilj Palace.
+While the Vatican Museums hold global fame and are highly popular, this impressive palace offers one of the most captivating and rewarding artistic experiences in Rome.

 Tip:

-For personal use (non-commercial), you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.
+For personal (non-commercial) use, you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Rome.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.